Vélizy University Technical Institute

-The University Institute of Technology of Vélizy (UIT of Vélizy, Institut universitaire de technologie de Vélizy) is one of the French University Institutes of Technology.
+The Vélizy University Technical Institute (IUT de Vélizy, Institut universitaire de technologie de Vélizy) is one of the French university technical institute.

-It is part of Versailles Saint-Quentin-en-Yvelines University and located at Vélizy-Villacoublay.

-It trains technicians in two or three years after the Baccalaureate.

-It allows the preparation of a two-year undergraduate technical diploma called a Diplôme universitaire de technologie (DUT) and a three-year undergraduate technical diploma called a Licence professionnelle (professional Bachelor).
+It is part of University of Versailles and located at Vélizy-Villacoublay.
+It trains students in two or three years after the Baccalaureate.
+It allows the preparation of a two-year undergraduate technical and vocational diploma called a Diplôme universitaire de technologie (DUT) and a three-year undergraduate technical diploma called a Licence professionnelle (professional bachelor's degree).

 History

-The UIT of Vélizy was created in September 1991 as a component of the Versailles Saint-Quentin-en-Yvelines University.
+The Vélizy University Technical Institute was created in September 1991 as a component of the University of Versailles.

 Faculties

-This UIT has seven faculties located on two campuses :
+This IUT has seven faculties located on two campuses :